 Along with restorative justice, strategies proven successful in Europe include prison as a last resort, sentences as short as possible, non-custodial sentences for property crime, abolition of three-strikes and other increased sentences for repeat offenders, and regular release after half or two-thirds of a sentence (compared with New Zealand’s average of 70–80 percent of a sentence served before parole).

-“It’s not a risk for society, because we know earlier release doesn’t have a negative impact [if combined with sufficiently supported through-care by the probation and aftercare services and the community],” said Emeritus Professor Frieder Dünkel, of the University of Greifswald in Germany and a past president of the European Society of Criminology.
+“It’s not a risk for society, because we know earlier release doesn’t have a negative impact ,” said Emeritus Professor Frieder Dünkel, of the University of Greifswald in Germany and a past president of the European Society of Criminology.

 “If you want to reduce the prison population,” he said, “you have to look at who is going to prison and who can maybe be decarcerated.”